centreon/centreon-documentation/versioned_docs/version-20.04/graph-views/upgrade.md

 ---

 This chapter describes how to upgrade your Centreon MAP extension.
-This is done by upgrading the four main components:
+This is done by upgrading the three main components:

 - Centreon MAP server
 - Centreon MAP web interface & its widget
-- Desktop client (automatically updated)
+- Desktop client (automatically updated).
-- MariaDB database.

 Before upgrading Centreon MAP server, we highly recommend performing a MariaDB dump (backup) of your `centreon_studio` database.
 This will